 First, I'd highly recommend you see if your employer offers a 401k plan.
 Many big retail companies offer them, even to part time employees.
 Also, if you work at some universities (even at the bookstore), you may be able to invest in a 403b from the university.
 The great thing about these plans is that the company sponsors typically offer a matching contribution.
 So, even if you only invest 5% of your pay, you get a matching bonus from your employer.

 Think about this.
 If you're making $8 per hour and only working 24 hours per week (first scenario from above), you'll take home about $650.
 However, if you contribute 5% to your 401k, you'll invest about $38 per month into the account.
 However, since the money is pretax, you save some on taxes.
 You'll actually only lower your take-home pay amount to about $635.
 Plus, if your employer matches the contribution, you can actually get an additional $38 added to the account, for a total of $76 per month, or $912 per year.
 Not too shabby for "just getting started".

 Investing on Minimum Wage Isn't For Everyone

 Investing while making minimum wage is tough.
 The story above comes straight from a college reader who questioned whether it could be done.
-However, if you’re supporting a family on minimum wage, it will be a lot more difficult to get started investing.
+However, if you're supporting a family on minimum wage, it will be a lot more difficult (or impossible) to get started investing.